 Medulloblastoma is a fast-growing, high-grade tumor.
+It is the most common of the embryonal tumors—tumors that arise from “emybryonal” or “immature” cells at the earliest stage of their development.
 The various types of medulloblastoma include:

 Medulloblastoma is always located in the cerebellum—the lower, rear portion of the brain.
 It is unusual for medulloblastomas to spread outside the brain and spinal cord.

 The most common symptoms of medulloblastoma include behavioral changes, changes in appetite, symptoms of increased pressure on the brain (eg, headache, nausea, vomiting, and drowsiness, as well as problems with coordination).
 Unusual eye movements may also occur.

 Treatment consists of surgical removal of as much tumor as possible, radiation, and then chemotherapy (in older children and adults).